Lightning-Universe/lightning-flash/docs/source/general/data.rst

 Why Preprocess and PostProcess ?
 ********************************

-Currently, it is common pratices to implement a :class:`~torch.data.utils.Dataset` and provide them to a :class:`~torch.data.utils.DataLoader`.
+Currently, it is common practice to implement a :class:`~torch.data.utils.Dataset` and provide them to a :class:`~torch.data.utils.DataLoader`.

-However, once the model is trained, lot of engineering work is required to enable the model to perform predictions on ``un-processed data`` (called raw data) or easily experiment when some transforms should applied during training.
+However, once the model is trained, lot of engineering work is required to enable the model to perform predictions on ``un-processed data`` (called raw data) or to study data transforms impact during training.

 But more importantly, it is hard to make a trainer model ready for production.

 The :class:`~flash.data.process.Preprocess` and :class:`~flash.data.process.Postprocess` have been created to resolve those issues.
-By providing a series of hooks which can overridden with custom data processing logic, the user have a more granular control.
+By providing a series of hooks which can overridden with custom data processing logic, the user have a much more granular control on the data processing flow.

-But more importantly, it makes your code more readable, modular and easy to extend.
+But it also makes your code more readable, modular and easy to extend.

-To change the processing behaviour only on specific stages for a given hook, you can prefix all the above hooks adding ``train``, ``val``, ``test`` or ``predict``.
+To change the processing behavior only on specific stages for a given hook, you can prefix all the above hooks adding ``train``, ``val``, ``test`` or ``predict``.

 .. note::

+    [WIP] We are currently working on a new feature to convert fully implemented :class:`~flash.data.process.Preprocess`

-    [WIP] Once the :class:`~flash.data.process.Preprocess` and :class:`~flash.data.process.Postprocess` are fully implemented,
+    and :class:`~flash.data.process.Postprocess` are fully implemented, to be fully deployable for ``Endpoints``

-    the model should deployable for ``Endpoints`` or ``BatchTransformJob`` directly from checkpoints.
+    or ``BatchTransformJob`` directly from checkpoints.
+Stay tuned !

 *************************************
 How to customize existing datamodules